NaokiHori/C-Misc/docs/source/NumericalMethod/FourierTransform/numerical-treatment/DCT/index.rst

 Trigonometric relation
 **********************

-The following relations of the trigonometric function are repeatedly used and thus they are derived beforehand.
+The following relations of the trigonometric function are useful in this section and thus are derived beforehand.

 .. _trig_relation_phase: